 If you’d like to open your farm to the public, first double-check your zoning.
 Are there any deed restrictions on your land?
 Then take some time to consider the following: do you have an area that can be used for parking?
 What will be the ramifications of the increased traffic to your area?
 Is your current farm set-up conducive to a great guest experience, or does it need to be changed?
 Dave Erickson, owner of Erickson’s Petting Zoo in Osakis, Minnesota, has experience in this area: “Location is very important, also.
 Those who are close to major population centers have it the easiest for drawing large numbers of people.”

 Once you have everything in place, you can pay the application fee of $10, and invite the USDA inspector for a visit.
 If you pass the inspection, you’ll be required to pay an annual licensing fee based on the number of animals in your petting zoo.
-For example, for 6-25 animals, you’ll pay $85, while a license for 26-50 animals will cost you $185.
-But be careful not to let your level of compliance slip—inspectors will make surprise visits every once in a while to make sure that everything is still hunky-dory.
+For example, for 6 to 25 animals, you’ll pay $85, while a license for 26 to 50 animals will cost you $185.
+But be careful not to let your level of compliance slip — inspectors will make surprise visits every once in a while to make sure that everything is still hunky-dory.